mdeguzis/SteamOS-Tools/docs/Retroarch-info.md

 * scph5502.bin

 Copy this file to the `$HOME/ROMs` directory of the user you are working with.
 Most commonly this is `/home/steam/ROMs`.
 If you can't find one of these, just rename the respective scph100x.bin BIOS (such as scph1001.bin) to scph550x.bin (such as scph5501.bin) and it will take it.

 ***
+### Disc Images
+***

+Mednafen requires you to load games through CUE sheets.
+Ensure that the CUE sheet is properly set up in order for the game to run.
+See the Cue sheet (.cue) for more.

+***
 ### Input (General)